 Licensee understands and agrees that Licensor Is Not Qualified To Provide Medical Advice.
 Licensee must seek its own counsel prior to entering into this Agreement.
 By executing this contract and using Licensor’s Licensed Software or services Licensee agrees to be bound by the Medical Disclaimer set forth as follows: IN NO EVENT SHALL LICENSOR NOR ANY OF ITS MANAGERS, EMPLOYEES, SUPPLIERS, AFFILIATES OR AGENTS BE LIABLE FOR ANY DIRECT DAMAGES IN EXCESS OF 10% (TEN PERCENT) OF THE TOTAL AMOUNTS PAID BY LICENSEE TO LICENSOR UNDER THE TERMS OF THIS AGREEMENT DURING THE TWELVE (12) MONTH PERIOD PRIOR TO THE DATE OF THE CLAIM GIVING RISE TO THE DAMAGES.
 IN ADDITION, LICENSOR NOR ANY OF ITS MANAGERS, EMPLOYEES, SUPPLIERS, AFFILIATES OR AGENTS BE LIABLE FOR ANY SPECIAL, PUNITIVE, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY OTHER DAMAGES OF ANY KIND INCLUDING BUT NOT LIMITED TO PERSONAL INJURY, WRONGFUL DEATH, LOSS OF USE, LOST PROFITS, INTERRUPTION OF SERVICE OR LOSS OF DATA, WHETHER IN ANY ACTION OR CLAIM INCLUDING BUT NOT LIMITED TO CLAIMS FOR NEGLIGENCE, BREACH OF CONTRACT, OR TORT, OR IN ANY WAY ARISING AS A RESULT OF THE PERFORMANCE OF THIS CONTRACT.
 THESE LIMITATIONS OF LIABILITY DO NOT APPLY TO (A) LICENSOR’S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, OR (B) LICENSOR’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS UNDER THIS AGREEMENT OR THE BUSINESS ASSOCIATE AGREEMENT BETWEEN THE PARTIES.

 Medical Protocols.
-Licensee understands that Licensor is not qualified to provide medical advice and Licensee shall be responsible for the definition of all medical protocols used in the Ibis system.
+Licensee understands that Licensor is not qualified to provide medical advice and Licensee shall be responsible for the definition of all medical protocols used in the Ibis system what about the standard protocols that we provide?.
 The Licensee’s Chief Medical Officer or authorized designee may specify revised clinical and medical protocols to Licensor at least 30 (thirty) days prior to the delivery of the lbis System.
 Protocol changes submitted after the delivery of the Ibis system will be incorporated into future versions of Ibis on a case by case basis negotiated between Licensee and Licensor.
 When protocols are customized, Licensee is only providing a service to tailor the Licensor’s Licensed Software to meet the Licensee’s clinical protocols.
 Licensor accepts no liability, accountability or responsibility for the accuracy, efficacy, or suitability of clinical protocols.
 If revisions to clinical or medical protocols are not provided, use of the Ibis system will constitute approval of the protocols provided in Ibis.

 Intellectual Property Rights